 Polyrhythm was used in Cars 2 when Lightning McQueen and Mater were in a Japanese club.
 The inclusion of the song allowed Perfume to be invited to the red carpet premiere of the film in LA.

 Stage Names: Kashiyuka was initially known as simply Yuka (her real name) to differentiate herself from Kawayuka.
 She eventually reverted to her current stage name, but in early "Monochrome Effect"-era promotional material she is still referred to as 'Yuka'.
-Even in live performances, the crowd will chant "Yuka-chan" rather than "Kashiyuka", and A~chan refers to her as Yuka-chan during MC segments.
+A~chan still calls her "Yuka-chan" during MC segments, with the crowd chants following suit.

 Stepford Smiler: In "Secret Secret": "You lied with your sweetest smile.
 You're always secretive."